AdrianG-T/hello-world/README.md

 # hello-world

-This is a detailed explanation.
+This is my first repository
-I have to add much information. ahahahay
+It's filled with projects from a raspberry pi programming bootcamp I went to